vinc/moros/doc/lisp.md

 ### 0.5.0 (unpublished)
 - Rename or add aliases to many functions
 - Add full support for line and inline comments
+- Add params to function representations
+- Add docstring to functions